datguypiko/Firefox-Mod-Blur/EXTRA THEMES/MicaForEveryone Files/readme.md

  ### DEPRECATED WITH FIREFOX v117 and up ⚠️⚠️⚠️⚠️⚠️
- To continue using MicaForEveryone you can use Firefox v115 ESR - Extended Support Release version which will be supported and have security updates for few years. https://www.mozilla.org/en-US/firefox/all/#product-desktop-esr
+ To continue using MicaForEveryone you can use Firefox v115 ESR - Extended Support Release version which will be supported and have security updates for at least a year. https://www.mozilla.org/en-US/firefox/all/#product-desktop-esr

 <br>